Article initially published on 10 January 2024. Updated on 19 January 2026.

 3. What are judges looking for?

 We want an important story, told in a way that is appropriate to the format.
 A long podcast, say, hits the listener in a very different way from a news story.
 Exclusivity never does any harm, but a new way into a running story is equally valid.
+And entries must be largely about science and technology.
+This may seem obvious, but what we mean is that, for example, we want entries about interesting medical research, but not on health service delivery.

 4. What topics could be highlighted?